 Understanding Health Research – go beyond the headlines to understand published health research with this free, interactive, online tool.

 Best Start in Life - explore the social influences on health and wellbeing by ranking the factors that will give baby Kirsty the best start in life (digital version coming soon).

 Health and the City – build a healthier, safer city by implementing public health interventions and testing how effective they are with residents.

 Sexy Science – complete the timeline by guessing which year advances in sex research, sexual health, equalities and rights took place.

 Data Detective – find the clues, share and link data securely to help stop the spread of a mystery disease.

-Please contact Gillian Bell (Engagement & Communications Officer) for more information about our public engagement activities.
+Please contact Gillian Bell (Engagement & Communications Manager) for more information about our public engagement activities.

 PhD student Meigan Thomson was a finalist at the University of Glasgow's 2019 'Impact in 60 seconds' competition with her video Understanding the weight loss journey.